wky0211/qBittorrent_Scripts/README.md

   3. `python3 tracker_http_to_https.py`

 ### Advanced usage
-  * You can fill in your own keyword on line 61
+  * Fill in your own keyword on line 61
   * Add filter on line 57